5 Reasons You Should Grow Cosmos Flowers ( + Tips Guaranteed To Inspire)

 Cosmos are solid, drought-friendly plants, so water them only if the soil has been completely dry for a couple of weeks.
 Just like over-fertilizing, over-watering will result in fewer flowers.

-Note: For those curious about rain harvesting (a great way to collect water for your flowers!), take a look at our article on The Five Best Rain Barrels for Smaller Homes.
+Note: For those curious about rain harvesting (a great way to collect water for your flowers!), take a look at our article on Best Rain Barrel Systems for Smaller Home.

 Deadhead the plants